neilpmayhew/udacity-data-eng-nd-capstone/README.md

 1. It is an extremely powerful, horizontally scaleable, cloud based data warehouse
 2. It will facilitate the creation of a dimensional model allowing the slicing, dicing and grouping of the data required
-3. Will enable an ELT style of architecture.
-Simple COPY command will stage the data into staging table in the database then the power of Redshift will be transform and load the data all within Redshift itself making the code simpler to write and easier to maintain.
+3. Enables an ELT style of architecture.
+Simple COPY commands can stage the data into staging tables in the database then the massively power processing power of Redshift can be used to transform and load the data all within Redshift itself.
+This leads to a performant solution with simple code that is easier to write and maintain.

 ### Apache airflow
 I am using Airflow to build the data pipeline which has the following advantages: